As a proud albino man with a big bushy white beard, Chris Dent (Albi) makes for a striking figure. With his smooth, almost angelic voice and

 A joyful and sophisticated trio of artful, intrepid travellers of the Steampunk Imaginarium who whimsically roam the streets educating passers-by about all things Steampunk, whilst also engaging them in splendid conversation, wonderous photo imagery, much laughter and cups of tea.
 Their magnificent vintage pram is filled with splendid goodies and props for people to wear as they pose with glee and frivolity for photos taken by their friends – just for fun!

-Don’s Empty Chair! – presented by the Billabong Band, from the Victorian Folk Music Club.
-A memorial musical presentation of traditional Australian Bush music.
+The Victorian Folk Music Club’s Billabong Band is the longest continuously operating bush band in Australia.
+With its emphasis on traditional Australian (European) folk song, dance & poetry it strives to keep alive the traditions that are somewhat overshadowed by the American & Scots/Irish traditions.
+It performs regularly around Melbourne, country towns and interstate at festivals, dances and private functions.
+Don’s Empty Chair! – presented by the Billabong Band, a memorial musical presentation of traditional Australian Bush music.
 Each song will be preceded by a brief look at significant contemporary to the time events, cultural factors, language, idioms, and attitudes, and the origins and development of the song.
 In memory of the Victorian Folk Music Club’s amateur music historian and researcher, the late Don Gingrich.
 We lost Don to an aggressive illness last July, hence the empty chair.
 Don hoped to present a similar program to this presentation in 2020 before COVID killed the festival.

 The only fair dinkum reciter of Aussie Bush Poetry who doubles as the last Australian swagman.
 Everyone knows Campbell, from govt house in Darwin, right down the east coast to the Sunday market in leafy Camberwell, and every festival and market in between.
 Keeping the Spirit of Waltzing Matilda (carrying the swag) and mate ship policy alive.
 By raising Funds towards helping premature and chronically ill children via financing the Royal Flying doctors and emergency relief appeals.
 Verses recited are kaleidoscope of my travels and experiences, Aboriginal Dreamtime stories and tales of the Land.
 The poems reflect the heritage pillars of Australia.
 Check out The Legend of Campbell the Swaggie by Kevin McCarthy’s Crocodile Country and an interview while he was staying in Maldon during most of 2020 until after Easter 2021.